 The #1 reason for the popularity of Xero is its simplicity and user-friendliness.
-Xero gives you the easiest way to create, import, export, publish and analyse a business budget.
+Xero gives you the easiest way to create, import, export, publish and analyze a business budget.
 You can prepare a budget in Xero within few hours and publish the report.